JIEigeg/ProcessMenu/README.md

 ## Key Features

 *   **Custom Process Parentage:**
-    *   **Launch with an existing parent process:** This feature enables you to select any currently running process on your system to act as the parent for the new process you wish to launch.
-This is particularly useful for simulating specific application environments or for bypassing certain security restrictions that rely on process lineage.
-    *   **Launch with a new, temporary parent process:** For scenarios where you need a clean or isolated parent, `ProcessMenu` can create a temporary "dummy parent" process.
-This dummy parent then launches your target executable, and is subsequently terminated, leaving your target process with a custom, short-lived parentage.
-This can be beneficial for testing or for obscuring the true origin of a process.
+    *   Launch new processes with an existing running process as the parent.
+    *   Launch new processes with a new, temporary, "dummy parent" process.
 *   **Comprehensive Process Event Logging:**
-    *   When launching a process with a new, temporary parent, you have the option to enable detailed logging of debugging events.
-This includes, but is not limited to:
-        *   **DLL Load/Unload Events:** Monitor which dynamic-link libraries are loaded and unloaded by the target process, providing insights into its dependencies and runtime behavior.
-        *   **Thread Creation/Termination:** Track the lifecycle of threads within the target process, helping to understand its concurrency model and identify potential threading issues.
-        *   **Exception Handling:** Log all exceptions (first-chance and second-chance) that occur within the target process, including their codes, descriptions, and memory addresses.
-This is invaluable for diagnosing crashes and unexpected behavior.
+    *   Log debugging events, including DLL loads/unloads, thread creation/termination, and exceptions.
+    *   **Capture Debug Strings:** The debugger now captures and displays output from `OutputDebugStringA` and `OutputDebugStringW` from the target process in the main log window.
 *   **Advanced Memory Viewer:**
-    *   `ProcessMenu` includes an integrated memory viewer that allows for real-time inspection of the debugged process's memory space.
-    *   **Memory Dump:** View raw hexadecimal dumps of memory at specified addresses, accompanied by their ASCII representations, facilitating the analysis of data structures and code segments.
+    *   View raw hexadecimal dumps of memory at specified addresses.
-    *   **Memory Regions Listing:** Obtain a detailed list of all allocated memory regions within the target process.
-This includes crucial information such as base address, size, current state (committed, reserved, free), type (image, mapped, private), and memory protection attributes (read, write, execute, copy-on-write, guard pages, no-cache, write-combine).
+    *   List all virtual memory regions with details on base address, size, state, type, and protection.
+    *   **Module List:** A new tab lists all loaded modules (DLLs) in the debugged process, including their name, base address, size, and full path.
 *   **Intuitive Process Picker Dialog:**
-    *   A user-friendly dialog simplifies the selection of parent processes.
-It displays a comprehensive list of all currently running processes, showing their executable names and Process IDs (PIDs), making it easy to identify and choose the desired parent.
+    *   A user-friendly dialog to select parent processes from a list of all running processes.

 ## Build and Run